dalila-de/breakpointer2/README.md

 2. information on insulation scores (topological information- as described here https://vaquerizaslab.github.io/fanc/fanc-executable/fanc-analyse-hic/domains.html)

 # More details on the program
 The script *Breakpointer2.py* was used to generate data for a Master Thesis available here https://utheses.univie.ac.at/detail/67483.
+The program is explained in great detail in Chapter 4 *Scale-free investigation of rearrangements in the context of genome topology*.

 If you want to generate the files that the script can execute, please run *minimap2* under default parameters (https://github.com/lh3/minimap2), and for the generation of insulation scores refer to the bash script available in the repo (*Generation_of_fanc.sh*).